Rozgony/freeing-space/README.md

 ## Contributing
-There some known areas that need approvements due to the technical debt aquired from a mix of trying to standup a functional site quickly and an quickly growing data set.
+There are some known areas that need approvements due to the technical debt aquired from a mix of trying to standup a functional site quickly and a quickly growing data set.
 Some of these have been listed as Issues but feel free to make other improvements as well.